 1. Stand out above the other ‘so-called’ cleaning companies

 I have come across more ‘companies’ like this.
 They are not a ‘REAL’ business… they don’t register a business with their state, they don’t pay taxes (another topic for another day), they take cash under the table, and they don’t carry insurance.

 2. Use it as a selling point

 I can’t tell you how many contracts we received over other companies because we carried liability insurance.
 Customers loved hearing that they were protected if we damaged their property or if our employees were dishonest.

 3. Protect yourself

 I am sure you started your cleaning business to make money…am I right???
 Carrying insurance will help you to protect your assets.
 If you don’t carry the proper insurance when your cleaning business is liable for damages, you can be held liable.
-You don’t want to work hard at growing your business just to loose it.
+You don’t want to work hard at growing your business just to lose it.

-Where to Get Cleaning Business Insurance
+How to Get Insurance for Cleaning Business

 I recommend starting with your car insurance company.
 You already have a working relationship with them, and you may even get a discount for carrying both personal and business insurance with them.

-Next I would visit a local Insurance broker.
 Brokers will reach out to several different insurance agencies to get the best price and coverage for you.
-They will create a package for your cleaning business insurance needs.
+The insurance broker will create a package for your cleaning business insurance needs.